-SUGGESTED ISSUES FOR EAC DISCUSSION
+SUGGESTED SPECIFIC ISSUES AND POSSIBLE RECOMMENDATIONS FOR EAC DISCUSSION

-Based on staff reports and previous work of the EAC, below are suggested issues for the EAC to discuss.
+Based on staff reports, previous work of the EAC and the commentary above, below are suggested issues for the EAC to discuss if the City were to carry out work on the BNSF lands along the hump

 - 1. Address city actions or requests by residents concerning trees on BNSF lands within the City boundaries under Policy 611 would require amendment to the Policy.
 This would apply to trees with DBH greater than 6 cm. - 2.
 Include BNSF lands in the City within the Operational Plan for Parks and for these areas to be left in a more natural state (Canadian Landscape Standard Level of Care Level 5). - 3.
 As the vegetation on the BNSF lands are maintained, look for opportunities to make changes that implement sustainable design principles and guidelines and use vegetation that is resilient to climate change. - 4.
 Adopt a Marine Drive "Hump" Vegetation Management Plan that: - a.
-Provides for separate attention to bushes and trees, with trees that have trunk DBH greater than 6 cm to be protected and managed as per Policy 611, - b.
+Provides for separate attention to bushes and trees, with trees that have trunk DBH greater than 6 cm to be protected and managed as per Policy 611,

+- b.
 Allows for the cutting of tree shoots less than 6 cm DBH to so as not to endanger the health of the root system and therefore the stability of the slope, - c.
 Allows for the removal of tree stumps only if other trees provide the needed slope stability, - d.
 Cuts vegetation to provide for views of the water and pier from the level of a pedestrian on the sidewalk along substantial areas of the Hump on Marine Drive, - e.
-Considering vegetation growth, cuts vegetation to a height and at a frequency that will maintain a maximum height as per part d, and - f.
-Encourages native plants and removes or decreases invasive species. - 5.
+Does not result in unsightly tree and vegetation as viewed from below along the promenade, - f.
+Considering vegetation growth, cuts vegetation to a height and at a frequency that will maintain a maximum height as per part d, and - g.
+Encourages native plants and removes or decreases invasive species.
+This site could be used as a demonstration project for removal of invasive species in other City parks. - 5.
 Provide an ongoing (operating) budget for implementing the Marine Drive "Hump" Vegetation Management Plan as part of the Parks Management operating budget. - 6.
 Carry out public consultation to develop a long-term plan for managing vegetation on the hump area.